Northern Drilling has won a contract for its harsh environment newbuild semi-submersible rig West Bollsta with Lundin Petroleum in Norway.

 “The day rates for the optional period will be based on a market-indexed rate which enables the company to benefit from the tightening harsh environment market,” Northern Drilling said.

 The West Bollsta offshore drilling rig is capable of operating in harsh environment areas and in ultra-deep waters of up to 10,000 feet.

-Northern bought the Bollsta Dolphin semi-submersible from Hyundai last December 2017.
+Northern bought the Bollsta Dolphin semi-submersible from Hyundai in December 2017.
 The original client for the rig, Fred.
 Olsen Energy canceled the order in 2015 as a result of the delays in delivery date.
 According to VesselsValue, the rig is still located in South Korea with Hyundai.